matiasbobek/soccer-teams-interface/README.md

-# Create, retrieve, update and delete Soccer Teams
+# British Soccer Teams
+Interface for the management of a database of British soccer teams.
- Practicing server side rendering
+Built by means of server side rendering with Node.js and Handlebars.js

 ## Install
  $ `npm install`